-It does beg the question—are Asian designers starting to embrace Western design principles, or are these principles universal, and the Asian design aesthetic is maturing?
-There certainly seems to be a real drive in Asia toward clean, simple and usable design and away from the traditional Asian aesthetic of busy and jumbled—and there is a corresponding hunger to learn more about UX design.
+It does beg the question—are Asian designers starting to embrace Western design principles, or are these principles universal and the Asian design aesthetic is maturing?
+There certainly seems to be a real drive in Asia toward clean, simple and usable design and away from the stereotypical Asian digital aesthetic of busy and jumbled—and there is a corresponding hunger to learn more about UX design.

 And compare it to Toshiba’s site, which is much simpler, responsive and clearly had thought put into the IA, the imagery and calls to action:

 Randomwire has written about why Japanese websites are so “different”, suggesting that technical, cultural and linguistic differences all contribute to this loud design approach.

 It could be argued that this design aesthetic is in itself a brand, of course.
 Users know what to expect when they jump on to these sites, and for Asian audiences such an aesthetic may be comfortable—something they have been used to navigating for many years.

 But that is slowly changing.
 With an increasing demand amongst users everywhere for accessible and usable sites, more Asian designers are (finally) understanding that good, uncluttered design is important for efficient (and delightful) products and sites.